 - 2 cups sugar

 - 1 teaspoon salt

 - Pre-heat oven to 350 degrees.
 Grease and flour 9.5-inch tube pan and set aside.

 - Peel and slice 6 large apples, set aside.

-- In mixing bowl, sift flour, 2 cups of sugar, salt, and baking powder together.
+- In a large mixing bowl, sift flour, 2 cups of sugar, salt, and baking powder together.

 - Make a well in the center of the dry ingredients and add the orange juice, oil, eggs and vanilla, Beat until incorporated.

 - Pour half of the batter in a greased tube pan.
 Spread half of the apple mixture over the batter and sprinkle with half of the remaining cinnamon sugar mixture.

 - Add the remaining mixture to the pan and top with the rest of the apples.
 Sprinkle with remaining cinnamon sugar.